Pet Abuse | Coercive Control | Dog and Cat

 U.K. Police Training to Spot Pet Abuse in Coercive Control Cases

-Coercive Control, News By Feb 03, 2026
+Coercive Control, Legal and Justice By Feb 03, 2026

 U.K. law enforcement is finally confronting a chilling, yet frequently overlooked, instrument of coercive and controlling behavior: the tactical abuse of household pets.